gmck/NavigationGraph9Net9/README.md

 You'd probably think you were done if you finished your test with three-button navigation and closed the fragment with the back button.
 But if you finish your test with gesture navigation at first glance, you may think you are done, but if you decide to reverse the close of the fragment, you'll find you can't because the recyclerview has already disappeared, leaving behind the three headers of the recyclerview, meaning that you have to swipe again to close the fragment completely.
 It looks really bizarre, with the header values still visible.

 Typical reaction: how did that happen?
 Deploy to an Android 13 device Pixel3a - doesn't do it.
 That's it.
 It's only Android 15.
-Deploy to a Pixel 6 running Android 14 - it does it too.
+Deploy to a Pixel 6 running Android 14 - opps it does it too.

 It then took quite abit of debugging to realise what was happening.
 I'd never debuged a fragment closing before and wasn't even aware that the OnApplyWindowsInsets would fire.
 But once I understood that systemBarInsets.Left and systemBarInsets.Right could have positive values when swiping from the left or right I finally figured out how to fix it.
 Of course, that wasn't the end of it.
 I then needed to figure out if we were using 3-button or Gesture navigation and came up with this IsGestureNavigation() method.

+Requiring a method to test the mode of navigation has never been a requirement previously, so I'm not exactly comfortable having to introduce it.
+I'm concerned that I've may have overlooked something.
+However at this point to correct the above behaviour it is required.

 The following is the **IsGestureNavigation()** method.